Texas Unemployment Benefits

-You must meet the eligibility criteria of all the three factors to gain the qualification for unemployment benefits.
+You must meet the eligibility criteria in all the three factors to gain qualification for unemployment benefits in Texas.

-Monetary eligibility is one of the primary requirements to qualify for unemployment benefits.
+Monetary eligibility is one of the primary requirements to qualify for unemployment benefits in Texas.
 In order to gain monetary eligibility, you must have earned a sufficient amount of wages in your base period.

 It is necessary for the applicants to have earned the required amount of wages in the first four of the last five calendar quarters.
 The Texas Workforce Commission (TWC) will send you a ‘Statement of Wages and Potential Benefits Amounts’ (also known as the Benefit Statement) confirming whether or not you have earned enough wages during your base period.

 The benefit statement will also include your potential weekly benefit amount (WBA), your potential maximum benefit amount (MBA) that you may receive in your benefit period.